-4 Esthetician-Approved Hacks to Beat Dry Winter Skin
+4 Esthetician-Approved Hacks to Avoid Bad Winter Skin

 With the start of cold weather comes more layers, more Netflix bingeing, and, usually, more skin issues.
-Already-dry skin gets worse in the face of blustering wind and freezing temps, while normal and even oily skin might get hit with cold-induced itchiness and flakiness for the first time.
+Already-dry skin gets worse in the face of blustering winds and freezing temps, while normal and even oily skin might get hit with cold-induced itchiness and flakiness for the first time.
 Slathering on moisturizer seems like the obvious remedy, but anyone who’s tried it will tell you it doesn’t always work—in fact, most times, it either leads to breakouts or leaves your skin feeling dry and raw as ever.
-We turned to celebrity esthetician Renee Rouleau and pleaded asked for help: How do we keep our skin glowy and Gigi Hadid–esque in the face of winter?
-Luckily, some simple hacks will do the trick.
+We turned to celebrity esthetician Renée Rouleau and pleaded asked for help: How do we keep our skin glowy and Gigi Hadid–esque in the face of winter?
+How do we avoid bad winter skin?
+Luckily a few simple hacks will do the trick.
 Keep scrolling to seem them all!

 We’re all about beauty treatments that work their magic while we sleep, which is why Rouleau’s first tip resonated especially well.
 “Use a humidifier in your bedroom, especially if you are acne-prone,” she says.
 Though switching to heavier, richer products might seem like an easy way to combat dryness, it can lead to clogged pores in acne-prone skin.
 A humidifier is an easy fix: Rouleau says it will put more moisture in the air, which will regulate your bedroom’s environment and keep your skin hydrated.
 “Your skin can grab more hydration without requiring you to buy a new moisturizer,” she promises.

 Skin Inc Hyaluronic Acid Serum ($45)